-Eligibility Class I: Family Coverage

-Eligibility Class II: Family Coverage
+Eligibility Class I: Family coverage Eligibility Class II: Family coverage

-Eligibility Class III: Family Coverage
+Eligibility Class III: Family coverage

-MEMBER ASSISTANCE PROGRAM
+WELLNESS MEMBER ASSISTANCE PROGRAM

-The Benefit Fund's Member Assistance Program (MAP) offers help with personal and family problems.
-If you are having a problem, speak to one of the Fund's social workers or other staff.
-They can work with you to try to get you information on community resources or the help you need to cope with a broad range of problems.
+The Benefit Fund's Wellness Member Assistance Program (MAP) offers help with personal and family problems.
+If you are having a problem, speak to one of the Fund's social workers or other staff members.
+They can work with you to try to get you information about community resources or the help you need to cope with a broad range of problems.